skellis46/slipbox/somatics unlimited.md

 Millman article here [@millman-2023-online] -- bloody fascinating

+> Clifford’s third and final argument as to why believing without evidence is morally wrong is that, in our capacity as communicators of belief, we have the moral responsibility not to pollute the well of collective knowledge.
+In Clifford’s time, the way in which our beliefs were woven into the ‘precious deposit’ of common knowledge was primarily through speech and writing.
+Because of this capacity to communicate, ‘our words, our phrases, our forms and processes and modes of thought’ become ‘common property’.
+Subverting this ‘heirloom’, as he called it, by adding false beliefs is immoral because everyone’s lives ultimately rely on this vital, shared resource. <https://aeon.co/ideas/believing-without-evidence-is-always-morally-wrong> -- this whole article is worth a look but really taken by idea of heirloom, the common property. the precious deposit.

 - dissent: protect the dissenters. expressing dissent because a research field is only as strong as what it allows to be questioned.
 - indebted to Ginot. colleagues at C-DaRE (shitting on my own doorstep) - in particular Hetty Blades and Teoma Naccarato for their support and/or enthusiasm for this work.
 Anna Pakes.
 Erin Brannigan

+big limit is not looking at other disciplines or fields -- even adjacent ones.
+How are they reporting their experiences?
+Is there something peculiar or particular about somatic practices?

+The big proviso of this is that our language, our systems of understanding are not ready for the work we do in somatics.
+That somatics is beyond our world view.
+But if that is the case ... what do we do?
+What do we write?
+Who are we responsible to?

+That I've used a v specific set of tools in this thinking.
+That these tools are limited and partial.

 # Admin